TheCaptain989/radarr-striptracks/README.md

--a :eng:und -s :eng               # Keep English and Unknown audio, and English subtitles -a :org:eng -s :any+f:eng         # Keep English and Original audio, and all forced or English subtitles -a :eng -s ""                     # Keep English audio and remove all subtitles -d -a :eng:kor:jpn -s :eng:spa    # Enable debugging level 1, keeping English, Korean, and Japanese audio, and
+-a :eng:und -s :eng               # Keep English and Unknown audio, and English subtitles -a :org:eng -s :any+f:eng         # Keep English and Original audio, and all forced or English subtitles -a :eng -s ""                     # Keep English audio and remove all subtitles -a :any -s ""                     # Keep all audio and remove all subtitles -d -a :eng:kor:jpn -s :eng:spa    # Enable debugging level 1, keeping English, Korean, and Japanese audio,
-                                  # English and Spanish subtitles
+                                  # and English and Spanish subtitles
 -f "/movies/Finding Nemo (2003).mkv" -a :eng:und -s :eng
                                   # Batch Mode
                                   # Keep English and Unknown audio and English subtitles, converting
                                   # video specified
+--audio :org:any+d1 --subs :eng+1:any+f2
--a :any -s ""                     # Keep all audio and remove all subtitles
+                                  # Keep Original audio and one default audio track regardless of language
+                                  # (first audio track flagged as Default as it appears in the source file),
+                                  # one English subtitles track and two forced subtitles regardless of
+                                  # language (as they appear in the source file)
 ```

 </details>